 Reproduction: These are dioecious animals.
 Fertilization is usually external and development is direct.
 Most of the bony fishes are oviparous.

-Common Examples: Marine – Exocoetus (Flying fish), Hippocampus (Sea horse); Freshwater – Labeo (Rohu), Catla (Katla), Clarias (Magur); Aquarium – Betta (Fighting fish), Pterophyllum (Angel fish).
+Examples from Freshwater Habitat: Labeo (Rohu), Catla (Katla), Clarias (Magur) Aquarium Betta (Fighting fish), Pterophyllum (Angel fish).

 There are three chambers in the heart (two auricles and one ventricle).
 These are cold-blooded animals, which means they cannot regulate their body temperature rather their body temperature depends on ambient temperature.

 Reproduction: These are dioecious animals.
 Fertilization is external and development can be direct or indirect.
 These are oviparous animals.

 Common Examples: Bufo (Toad), Rana (Frog), Hyla (Tree frog), Salamandra (Salamander), Ichthyophis (Limbless amphibia).

 These animals show creeping or crawling mode of locomotion.
 Most of them are terrestrial animals.
 The body is covered by dry and cornified skin, epidermal scales (scutes).
 Tympanum represents ear.
 Limbs are in two pairs, when present.

 Three-chambered heart is present in most of the reptiles.
 Crocodiles have four-chambered heart.
 These are cold-blooded animals.

 Reproduction: These are dioecious animals.
 Fertilization is internal and development is direct.
 These are oviparous animals.

 Common Examples: Chelone (Turtle), Testudo (Tortoise), Chameleon (Tree lizard), Calotes (Garden lizard), Crocodilus (Crocodile), Alligator (Alligator).
 Hemidactylus (Wall lizard), Poisonous snakes – Naja (Cobra), Bangarus (Krait), Vipera (Viper).